There are a number of ways that physiotherapy can help people with Motor Neurone Disease (MND) – here are 10:

 7. Help posture and positioning in the later stages and show carers how to use pillows to keep individuals as comfortable as possible and ensure breathing is maximised.

 8. Teach breathing exercises and check chest clearing techniques.
 The Active Cycle of Breathing Techniques is shown in the picture.
-More information can be found by clicking here.

 9. Teach how to pace your exercises and stop you overdoing it and being in pain.